 - Denial; refusing or being unwilling to see the need for change

-- One’s own mind working as an enemy, convincing one that things are fine as they are
+- Their mind working as an enemy, convincing them that things are fine as they are

-- Unhealthy influencers who encourage one not to change
+- Unhealthy influencers who encourage the character not to change

-- Low self-esteem that causes self-doubt and negative thought patterns, making
+- Low self-esteem that causes self-doubt and negative thought patterns

-- Recurring set-backs that thwart one’s attempts to get better
+- Recurring set-backs that thwart the character’s attempts to get better…

 Possible Fallout For the Protagonist if This Goal Is Not Met:

-- Broken relationships due to one burning bridges with others
+- Broken relationships due to the character burning bridges with others

-- Never being able to achieve self-fulfillment due to one chasing impossible dreams
+- Never being able to achieve self-fulfillment due to the character chasing impossible dreams

 - Homelessness and isolation

-- True love as the cure for one’s mental illness
+Clichés to Avoid: True love as the cure for a mental condition…

 Becca Puglisi is an international speaker, writing coach, and bestselling author of The Emotion Thesaurus and its sequels.
 Her books are available in five languages, are sourced by US universities, and are used by novelists, screenwriters, editors, and psychologists around the world.
 She is passionate about learning and sharing her knowledge with others through her Writers Helping Writers blog and via One Stop For Writers—a powerhouse online library created to help writers elevate their storytelling.